simeononsecurity/simeononsecurity.ch/content/articles/best-linux-distros-for-beginners/index.en.md

 6. **Learn** gradually through practice and documentation
 7. **Enjoy** the freedom, security, and control of Linux

 The Linux community welcomes beginners with open arms.
 Don't hesitate to ask questions in forums, read documentation, and experiment.
-Every Linux expert started exactly where you are now.
+Every Linux expert started exactly where you're now.

 Welcome to the world of open-source computing!